krysole/combe/README.md

-CombeJS - A Pattern Language for JavaScript
+CombeJS - A Parsing Language for JavaScript
 ===========================================

 LICENSE